Nicolaus93/Machine-Learning/README.md

 # Machine-Learning
-An implementation of the Independent Component analysis
+An implementation of the Independent Component Analysis